shinefield/mangoszerocontent/README.md

 Development
 -----------
+The basic principle behind this customized database repository is to keep the databases stored as individual tables, and all content rows stored as single lines to make changes more trackable for the user (that would be you).

+The repository is developed and maintained using the excellent [git-flow][110] extension for git, to provide a clear, and visible [workflow][111] to the user.

 The **develop** branch is where the development of *mangos-zero database* is done.
 Any of the commits submitted here may or may not become part of the next release.